EVE Energy — 2025 at a Glance

 | Other | 0.1 | 0.16 % | −2.61 % |

 ESS gross margin was 12.28 %, down 2.44 percentage points from 2024.
-This is notably lower than CATL’s ESS gross margin of 26.71 %.
-The margin gap reflects differences in scale, brand premium, product mix, and the competitive dynamics of the Chinese storage market where EVE does most of its ESS business.
+CATL’s ESS gross margin was 26.71 %.

-By region, overseas revenue was RMB 14.5 billion (23.56 % of total), with a gross margin of 20.21 % — significantly higher than the 14.93 % domestic margin.
-Like CATL, EVE earns better margins internationally.
+By region, overseas revenue was RMB 14.5 billion (23.56 % of total), with a gross margin of 20.21 %, against a 14.93 % domestic margin.

 4. ESS product developments